 What is cooing for a baby?

-From zero to three months of age: Baby cries and coos.
+From 0-3 months of age: Baby cries and coos.

 - During this stage, the baby communicates through crying that they are hungry or uncomfortable.